Things to Do in Gibraltar: The Quick Version

 - Parking: Gibraltar has limited, expensive parking in the town centre

-- Convenience: Walking across takes only 10-15 minutes including passport control
+- Convenience: Walking across takes only 10-15 minutes — and since 15 July 2026 there's no routine passport booth to queue at

 - Stress: Navigating Gibraltar's narrow streets in a car is more hassle than it's worth